tigrisdata/tigris-os-docs/docs/legal/service-terms.md

     6.3 **Feedback.** We respect and appreciate the thoughts and comments from our users.
-If User chooses to provide input and suggestions regarding existing functionalities, problems with or proposed modifications or improvements to the Tigris Object Storage Service (“Feedback”), then User hereby grants Tigris Data an unrestricted, perpetual, irrevocable, non-exclusive, fully-paid, royalty-free right and license to use the Feedback in any manner and for any purpose, including to improve the Tigris
+If User chooses to provide input and suggestions regarding existing functionalities, problems with or proposed modifications or improvements to the Tigris Object Storage Service ("Feedback"), then User hereby grants Tigris Data an unrestricted, perpetual, irrevocable, non-exclusive, fully-paid, royalty-free right and license to use the Feedback in any manner and for any purpose, including to improve the Tigris